dlip/zmk-taipo/README.md

 ## Layout

+This configuration has some modifications from the original layout:

+- Fn layer key switched to 'insert'
-This configuration also includes some extra keybindings which use both thumb keys together.
+- Uses extra keybindings which use both thumb keys together.

 ```
 Input Output Inner Outer Both